Netanyahu to expedite plans for 1,000 new settler homes

 Peace Now, an Israeli anti-settlement movement, said Netanyahu's decision to promote the Har Homa and Ramat Shlomo plans could further inflame tensions in East Jerusalem, the scene of daily confrontations between stone-throwing Palestinians and police in riot gear.

-Israel regards all of Jerusalem as its "indivisible and eternal" capital, a claim that is not recognized internationally, and says Jews have the right to live anywhere in the city.
+Israel regards all of Jerusalem as its "indivisible and eternal" capital, a claim that is not recognised internationally, and says Jews have the right to live anywhere in the city.

 Some 500,000 Israelis have settled in the West Bank and East Jerusalem, among 2.4 million Palestinians.
 The World Court says settlements Israel has built there are illegal, a view Israel disputes.